-WORLD REGIONAL GEOGRAPHY 106
+106 WORLD REGIONAL GEOGRAPHY 3 UNITS

 World regional geography studies the overarching principles of human geography as applied to the major geographic regions of the world including Africa, the Middle East, South and East Asia, Australia, Europe and the Americas.
-Regional analysis will include: language, religion and ethnicity; population, land use and settlement patterns; economic, social and political systems; urban and environmental relationships; and the effects of technology and globalization in a rapidly changing world.
+Regional analysis will include: language, religion and ethnicity; population, land use dettlement patterns; economic, social and political systems; urban and environmental relationships; and the effects of technology and globalization in a rapidly changing world.

-ELEMENTS OF PHYSICAL GEOGRAPHY
+120 ELEMENTS OF PHYSICAL GEOGRAPHY

-(CAN GEOG 2) Prerequisite: None
+(CAN GEOG 2)